mmbman/Katagiri/1987-06-06-Shobogenzo-Genjokoan-Talk-1-Part-1.md

 **Person**: Everywhere.

 **Katagiri**: Everywhere; yes.
-Only everywhere is very vague. [laughter] Everywhere... how can you see that everywhere.
+Only everywhere is very vague. *[Laughter.]* Everywhere... how can you see that everywhere.
 From where?
-When you say everywhere, who talking about everywhere? *You* talking about everywhere. [laughs] So everywhere come from here.
+When you say everywhere, who talking about everywhere? *You* talking about everywhere. *[He laughs.]* So everywhere come from here.
 But if you are not there, you cannot say everywhere.
 Do you understand?
 When you say ‘everywhere,’ at that time, you are really important pivot, pivotal position of existence.
 And then with that pivotal position of your life, it is very peaceful and harmonious.
 At that time, you can see everywhere.
 But when you are very confused, you cannot see everywhere.
 You are limited.
 That’s why you are very confused.
 Is that clear?

 ##### 26:02

 So when you say everywhere, yes we understand it, but it’s very vague, very abstract.
 So finally where is ‘everywhere’?
 Where is cosmic?
 Where is the universe?
 The universe is  - immediately we can see the universe is a world, out of our life.
 But it is not.
 If you see the universe like this, out of you, you never understand the universe, cosmic.
 Because such a universe and cosmic, is nothing but the theoretical, nothing but the world of conceptualization; that’s it.
 So in the conceptualization you are always playing game; like chasing after your own tail, like a [cat](glossary#cat).

 That is always.
 In philosophy, in psychology, in physics, in religion, even in religion, we do it.
 That’s why finally, it makes you fun, but simultaneously, fun is not always fun; it’s trouble.
 We are fighting and killing each other, under the beautiful flag of religion.
 Particularly priest; I have been a monk since 18 years old, I am talking about compassion and [egolessness](glossary#egolessness) - how much I understand the egolessness?
 You know, my mouth is always moving, just like the croaking frog [Dogen Zenji](glossary#dogen) mentions.
 Croacking frog in the spring field, rice field.
 Just like the cricket in Hokyoji in Autumn.
 But, it doesn’t connect with me.
 Just my mouth moves, that’s it.
 Lots of noise.
 But I have never experienced, directly, what the egolessness is.
-Do you understand? [laughs] You don’t understand. [laughs] The question I ask you, “Do you understand,” it is always something questionable.
+Do you understand? *[He laughs.]* You don’t understand. *[He laughs.]* The question I ask you, “Do you understand,” it is always something questionable.
 But what I want to tell you is, egolessness is not something conceptualized or understandable.
 Or ... reasonable.
 No. It’s not.
 You have to directly touch it.
 I don’t know, how can I say?

 So I have been talking about [Buddha Nature](glossary#buddha-nature), compassion, wisdom, for many, many years, but I always slip off.
 Real [egolessness](glossary#egolessness), real compassion, always, I haven’t realized it for long, long time.
 But... talking is better than nothing.
 Better than nothing.
 That’s why if I talk about compassion through my head, it penetrates my skin and marrow.
 So talking and preaching is pretty nice.
-But if I preached, if I taught something compassionate, and then I fully believe that "I am good Buddhist” - no way. [laughs] That’s prejudice and ego.
+But if I preached, if I taught something compassionate, and then I fully believe that "I am good Buddhist” - no way. *[He laughs.]* That’s prejudice and ego.
 Okay?
 You don’t know this.
 Particularly when you become priest: *very* careful, you must be *very*, very careful.
 Because you are a person who conveys teaching of egolessness to others.
 By which people must be relieved and liberated, and guide them to have productive life.
 But ... we don’t do it.

 ##### 30:40